-Research: moving forward in the field
+Research: Moving forward in the field

 The UC Davis Department of Emergency Medicine has served the medical center and surrounding community since 1973.
-Prior to 1990, the Department's primary focus was education of medical students/residents and patient care.
+Prior to 1990, the Department's primary focus was the education of medical students/residents and patient care.
 However, over the past eighteen years the Department of Emergency Medicine has increasingly contributed to the growing body of medical research in the field of emergency medicine.

 As the number of publications has increased, so has the breadth of research topics.
 This sharp increase in the number of publications clearly illustrates the intensifying faculty interest in conducting research.
-To ensure future departmental research growth Dr. Nathan Kuppermann was appointed research director in 1997 and became chair of the Department in 2006.
-Dr. Deborah Diercks now serves as Research Director for the Department.

 The UC Davis Department of Emergency Medicine offers a two-year Emergency Medicine Research Fellowship.
 The program combines training in clinical emergency medicine research with graduate level training at UC Davis leading to either a Masters of Science in Clinical Epidemiology or Masters in Public Health.

 The Department of Emergency Medicine can always use additional help with its research projects.
-If you are interested in learning more about emergency medicine research opportunities for undergraduate students, medical students, or residents, please contact the the research director for more information.
+If you are interested in learning more about emergency medicine research opportunities for undergraduate students, medical students, or residents, please contact the the research director Dr. James Holmes for more information.
 Undergraduates can learn more about our unique Emergency Medicine Research Assistant Program (EMRAP) here.

 - Computational modeling of emergency services